devlooped/TableStorage/readme.md

 The `DocumentType` is the `Type.FullName` of the entity type, and the `DocumentVersion` is the `Major.Minor` of its assembly, which could be used for advanced data migration scenarios.

-In addition to the default built-in JSON plain-text based serializer, there are other alternative serializers, including various binary serializers which will instead persist the document as a byte array:
+In addition to the default built-in JSON plain-text based serializer (which uses the [System.Text.Json](https://www.nuget.org/packages/system.text.json) package), there are other alternative serializers for the document-based repository, including various binary serializers which will instead persist the document as a byte array:

 [![Json.NET](https://img.shields.io/nuget/v/Devlooped.TableStorage.Newtonsoft.svg?color=royalblue&label=Newtonsoft)](https://www.nuget.org/packages/Devlooped.TableStorage.Newtonsoft)
 [![Bson](https://img.shields.io/nuget/v/Devlooped.TableStorage.Bson.svg?color=royalblue&label=Bson)](https://www.nuget.org/packages/Devlooped.TableStorage.Bson)